hardscrabble/hardscrabble.github.io/_posts/2017-12-21-the-hardware-and-software-i-use.md

 [ArchWiki]: https://wiki.archlinux.org/

 For managing windows on my laptops, I'm using **[xmonad]**, a tiling window manager.
-In the past I've tried macOS apps that add keyboard shortcuts for managing windows in a tiling fashiong (Spectacle, I think, and others) and never found them to be particularly compelling.
+In the past I've tried macOS apps that add keyboard shortcuts for managing windows in a tiling fashion (Spectacle, I think, and others) and never found them to be particularly compelling.
 I thought things like: I've always arranged my windows using my mouse and it's been fine; I don't want to learn a bunch of new keyboard shortcuts; etc.
 But depite those earlier fears and protestations, xmonad is absolutely wonderful.
 I think I like it more because it's not a layer on top of a dynamic window manager, it's the whole system.